Information for International (non EEA/Swiss) Students

-You will be required to keep a blog charting the progress of your business and update this at least once a week.
+You will be required to keep a blog charting the progress of your business and update this monthly.

 Queen Mary will immediately notify the Home Office that we are withdrawing our endorsement if:

 If we notify Home Office that we are withdrawing our endorsement, it is likely that your immigration permission will be curtailed (cut short).
-See the Tier 1 (Graduate Entrepreneur) of the Points Based System – Policy Guidance document for more information on our responsibilities as an endorsement body.
+See UK government website for more information on our responsibilities as an endorsement body.

-Please note that protecting your Intellectual Property (IP) is your responsibility – but advice on how to do this is available from Queen Mary via an Enterprise Appointment.
+Please note that protecting your Intellectual Property (IP) is your responsibility – but advice on how to do this is available via the qLegal team.
 Also note that, if your business relies on intellectual property owned by Queen Mary, you may need to seek a licensing agreement.